 A young kudu bleats, stuck up to its shoulders in the middle of the shrinking waterhole.
-A hyena looks on, sensing easy prey, while the kudu’s father, with his snaking horns, stands watch, and a skinny warthog tentatively drinks nearby.
-The young kudu makes it out safely, the hyena skulks away, and I too move on past the Etosha Pan, which is so large that it can be seen from outer space.
+A hyena looks on, sensing easy prey, while the kudu’s father stands watch with his snaking horns, and a skinny warthog tentatively drinks nearby.
+The young kudu makes it out safely, the hyena skulks away, and I, too, move on past the Etosha Pan, which is so large that it can be seen from outer space.

 A wildlife haven that represents raw Africa

-This is Etosha National Park – a unique reserve in Namibia that is home to a 100-million-year-old salt pan and a turbulent history, remembered on the monuments throughout the park’s rest camps.
+This is Etosha National Park – a unique reserve in Namibia home to a 100-million-year-old salt pan and a turbulent history, remembered on the monuments throughout the park’s rest camps.
 It is a photographer’s dream come true, a birder’s delight, a wildlife haven and a place that, for me, represents raw Africa.

 What to see and how to see it

 The ‘white elephants’ that garner their colour from the clay of the salt pan, which acts as a form of sunscreen and which they liberally smear over their bodies to cool down, should be at the top of anyone’s Etosha bucket list.
 The best place to catch a glimpse of one of these famous ‘ghosts’ is at Nebrownii waterhole, where that iconic Etosha scene will unfold before your eyes with ostriches, springbok, zebra, gemsbok, giraffe, wildebeest and zebra all congregating for their share of the life-giving waters.

 If you are visiting during the dry season, it is best to hunker down at one of the many waterholes – including natural springs and man-made boreholes – and wait to see what comes for a visit.
 The stretch covering the Sueda, Salvadora and Rietfontein waterholes provides a wealth of sightings, and we were lucky to see two lionesses with their cubs on this stretch of road.